Specx: a C++ task-based runtime system for heterogeneous distributed architectures: Conclusion

 \section{Conclusion}

 We presented Specx, a task-based runtime system written in C++ and for C++ applications.
 Specx allows parallelizing over distributed computing nodes and exploit CPUs and GPUs jointly.
 It is easy to use and provides advanced features such as scheduler customization and execution trace visualization.
+Performance study shows that Specx can be used for high-performance applications.

 We plan to improve Specx by providing a scheduler made for heterogeneous computing node, create new speculative execution model, add conditional tasks, and improve the compilation error handling.
+In addition, we would like to evaluate how C++ coroutines can be used to improve the performance or the design of the runtime system.